 April 8, 2018

-- The eighth round of talks is tentatively scheduled to take place in Washington
+- Eighth round of formal negotiations tentatively scheduled to take place in Washington are replaced by high-level talks between the parties

 February 5-March 5, 2018